sabinemm/change_color/README.md

-# Click a button to change bacground color
+# Click a button to change background color